Skip to content

 • Updated schema validation to properly handle MSA field requirements.

-• Clarified error messages for mock model inference results when non-default inputs are used.
+• Clarified error messages for mock model prediction results when non-default inputs are used.

 • Fixed OpenFold3 pLDDT vectors for improved accuracy.